Bedrock-OSS/bedrock-wiki/docs/entities/entity-attack.md

 ### Attacks

-Compenent groups are required to define the different modes of attack, such as:
+Component groups are required to define the different modes of attack, such as:

 ```
       "wiki:ranged_components": {